 We congratulate Dr. Rich Martukanitz on his retirement this year.
-Rich was an integral part of the realization of CIMP-3D and has brought the lab to the cutting edge of Additive Manufacturing and laser technologies.
+Rich was an integral part of the realization of CIMP-3D, widely recognized as a national leader in fundamental and applied R&D for Additive Manufacturing.
+Dr. Ted Reutzel will serve as Acting Director while a national search is conducted.

 Dr. Masahiko Mori, president of DMG MORI, visited Penn State and recieved the 2018 Pioneer in Hybrid Additive Manufacturing Award sponsored by CIMP-3D.
 Dr. Mori gave a lecture on the evolution of manufacturing and emerging new technologies.